crazyhottommy/DNA-seq-analysis/README.md

 2. [cyvcf2](https://github.com/brentp/cyvcf2) is a cython wrapper around htslib built for fast parsing of Variant Call Format (VCF) files
 3. [PyVCF](http://pyvcf.readthedocs.org/en/latest/) - A Variant Call Format Parser for Python
 4. [VcfR: an R package to manipulate and visualize VCF format data](https://cran.r-project.org/web/packages/vcfR/index.html)
+5. [Varapp](https://varapp-demo.vital-it.ch/docs/src/about.html) is an application to filter genetic variants, with a reactive graphical user interface.
+Powered by [GEMINI](https://varapp-demo.vital-it.ch/docs/src/about.html).

 ### Tools for MAF files
 TCGA has all the variants calls in MAF format.
 Please read a [post](https://www.biostars.org/p/69222/) by Cyriac Kandoth.